What We Have Achieved

 We have a Mental Health Lead, Sara Johnson who is leading on completing the award along with senior leaders, our wellbeing governor, the wellbeing team, students, and also parents.

 There are eight objectives to achieve within the Well-being Award Framework, containing several Key Performance Indicators (KPIs) set out within each.
-The award focuses on ensuring effective practice and provision is in place that promotes the emotional well-being and mental health of both staff and pupils.
+The award focuses on ensuring effective practice and provision is in place that promotes the emotional well-being and mental health of both staff and students.
 The award will enable us to develop these practices where necessary and help us to ensure that well-being is embedded in the long-term culture of our school.
 It will help us to create an ethos where mental health is regarded as the responsibility of all.

 With this award, we will demonstrate our commitment to: